svenvg93/GitBook/docker/dashboards/grafana.md

 ## Docker Compose Setup

-Make the docker compose file containing all information to start the container.
+Create a `docker-compose.yml` file in the grafana directory with the following content:

 {% code title="docker-compose.yml" %}
 ```yaml